APNewsBreak: Sunday night games an hour earlier in 2019

 Major League Baseball has been more cognizant of player health issues in recent years.
 As part of the collective bargaining agreement that started in 2017, baseball scheduled earlier start times for many weekday games on getaway days beginning last season.

-MLB also is nearing an announcement on broadcast coverage for its first games in Britain, between the champion Red Sox and New York Yankees on June 29 and 30.
+MLB also is nearing an announcement on broadcast coverage for its first games in Britain, between the champion Red Sox and the Yankees on June 29 and 30.
 Fox is likely to televise the Saturday game and ESPN the Sunday game, the person said.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports